apache/predictionio-sdk-php/README.md

 The easiest way to install PredictionIO PHP client is to use [Composer](http://getcomposer.org/).

-1. Add `predictionio/predictionio` as a dependency in your project's ``composer.json`` file:

-        {
-            "require": {
-                "predictionio/predictionio": "~0.9.0"
-            }
-        }

-2. Install Composer:

-        curl -sS https://getcomposer.org/installer | php -d detect_unicode=Off

-3. Use Composer to install your dependencies:

-        php composer.phar install
+1. `predictionio` is available on [Packagist](https://packagist.org) and can be installed using [Composer](https://getcomposer.org/):

+        composer require predictionio/predictionio

-4. Include Composer's autoloader in your PHP code
+2. Include Composer's autoloader in your PHP code

         require_once("vendor/autoload.php");